Will there be a new episode this week? - The Media Times

 Tina Fey – 6

-Tina Fey, arguably the most famous “SNL” actress among the millennials, joined the club in 2015 after a career as a presenter that included (and still includes) her famous Sarah Palin impression.
+Tina Fey, arguably the most famous “SNL” actress among the thousand-year-olds, joined the club in 2015 after a career as a presenter that included (and still includes) her famous Sarah Palin impression.

 NBC